 Note: Chicken RaSCSI SD Drive is fully approved by the copyright holders.
 RaSCSI is a Open Source BSD 3-Clause project, and can be be accessed here.

-Compatibility: firsthand confirmed with all SCSI music samplers and drum machines except Yamaha EX5.
-No firsthand information has been obtained with DAW's such as Roland VS280 and Akai DPS16/24.
+Compatibility: firsthand confirmed with most SCSI music samplers and drum machines.
+(Note: there continues to be problems with the Akai S1000-type of samplers.)
+No firsthand information has been obtained yet with DAW's such as Roland VS280 and Akai DPS16/24.
 We believe all untested hosts should work; if you'd like to try one out, order and if there are issues, return for a full refund.

 Speed and Performance: Comparable to common speeds enforced by all hosts.
 The host's (the samplers) are older and are the ones responsible for speed.
 RaSCSI allows for higher throughput speed but the older hosts (the samplers) do not take advantage.
 Nevertheless, you will never ever notice RaSCSI as "slow".
 Plus, the new Pi Zero 2 W is faster than it's predecessors.